About PCR TESTING FOR UTI

 How can I treat a UTI (urinary tract infection) at home?

-You should always talk to a doctor if you have a UTI, but there are few tried and true ways to improve the health of your urinary system, including:
+You should always talk to a doctor if you have a UTI, but there are few at-home behaviors that may help improve or preserve the health of your urinary tract, including:

 - Drinking plenty of water